process-analytics/bpmn-visualization-R/cran-comments.md

 # bpmnVisualizationR 0.3.0.9000

-This is a resubmission.
+This is a re-submission.
 In this version, we have:

-* Fixed the URLs in the DESCRIPTION file.
+* Corrected the URLs in the DESCRIPTION file.
-* Added a new file ([WORDLIST](inst/WORDLIST)) to allow custom words
+* Added a new file ([WORDLIST](inst/WORDLIST)) to allow custom words.

 ## Test environments